JFHoffmann/AI-Travel-Agent/README.md

 * the user feedback from her trip history
 * other user's experiences

-Once the user selects the preferred option, the AI Travel Agent will assist buying all the tickets and needed reservations.
-Based on the risk the travel will encounter it will also propose the best insurance option.
-For each location the AI Travel Agent can provide local cultural and entertainment suggestions that would need buying tickets in advance.
+Once the user selects the preferred option, the AI Travel Agent will assist buying all the tickets and needed reservations, propose insurance options based on risk, and provide local cultural and entertainment suggestions that would need buying tickets in advance.

-During the trip, the AI Travel Agent assistance will be available providing any information.
-Any suggestions can be requested by the user at any time.
-When needed, the AI Travel Agent will adapt to any changes that may come up (delayed flights, adverse weather forecasts or other unexpected events).
-It will calculate how the unexpected event affects the current schedule and cost and will propose any needed changes.
+During the trip, the AI Travel Agent assistance will be available providing any information and additional suggestions.
+It will adapt to any changes that may come up (delayed flights, adverse weather forecasts or other unexpected events).
+It will calculate how it affects the current schedule and cost and will propose any needed changes.
-Tje user will be requested with her feedback.

 ## Data sources and AI methods
-The data for the application will come from the AI Travel Agent database which will store the users preferences, feedbacks and trips history.
+The data for the application will come from the AI Travel Agent database.
 It will use metasearch engines, transportation sites, online travel platforms, best hotel review sites, insurance companies sites, local events sites.

 ## Challenges